Insurance Premiums License Tax

 A surplus lines broker is not required to file the quarterly tax report if its annual tax liability is not expected to exceed $1,500 or if it did not have a tax liability for the current period.
 No report is required for a quarter if there is a credit from a prior period or returned premiums within the same taxable year that equals or exceeds the amount of the tax liability for the current period.

-In addition to their quarterly reports, surplus lines brokers also file an annual reconciliation tax report, due on or before March 1 following the close of the previous calendar year.
-The Surplus Lines Brokers Annual Reconciliation Tax Report, Form 802, must be filed, even if no Insurance Premiums License Tax is owed.
-Form 802 will be available via eForms in early 2014.
+Surplus Lins Broker Annaul Reconciliation Tax Report, Form 802: In addition to their quarterly reports, surplus lines brokers must also file an annual reconciliation tax report.
+It is due on or before March 1 following the close of the previous calendar year.
+The Surplus Lines Brokers Annual Reconciliation Tax Report, Form 802, must be filed even if no Insurance Premiums License Tax is owed.
+Form 802 is available to file electronicly via eForms or as a fillable form.

 Virginia allows a retaliatory costs tax credit (Code of Virginia § 58.1-2510) against the insurance premiums license tax for qualified domestic insurance companies in an amount equal to the retaliatory costs incurred during the corresponding taxable year as a result of the difference between the lower tax rates and costs imposed by other states and the tax rates and costs imposed by the Commonwealth of Virginia.
 To qualify for the credit, taxpayers must maintain a certain number of qualified full-time employees.
 Insurance companies are required to file Schedule RET CR, Virginia Application for Credit of Excess Tax Based on Retaliatory Cost, which must be signed by an independent certified public accountant.
 The application is due by March 1 following the close of the previous calendar year.